-There are many foods rich with the bacteria Lactobacillus acidophilus; however, ingesting these foods does not bring the majority of the bacteria to the intestines.
-Much of the Lactobacillus acidophilus bacteria that is ingested dies in the stomach during digestion.
-In a study entitled Stability of Free and Encapsulated Lactobacillus acidophilus ATCC 4356 in Yogurt and in an Artificial Human Gastric Digestion system, done by Ortakci F. and Sert S., it was reported that Lactobacillus acidophilus was extremely affected by the stomach’s digestive process.
+There are many foods, often fermented, that are rich in the bacteria Lactobacillus acidophilus (L. acidophilus).
+However, ingesting these foods does not bring the majority of the bacteria to the intestines.
+Much of the L. acidophilus bacteria that is ingested dies in the stomach during digestion.
+In a study entitled Stability of Free and Encapsulated L. acidophilus ATCC 4356 in Yogurt and in an Artificial Human Gastric Digestion system, done by Ortakci F. and Sert S., it was reported that L. acidophilus was extremely affected by the stomach’s digestive process.

-After the yogurt containing the bacteria was digested an approximate reduction of more than 7 log cfu/g of unencapsulated Lactobacillus acidophilus was observed.
+After the yogurt containing the bacteria was digested, an approximate reduction of more than 7 log cfu/g of unencapsulated L. acidophilus was observed.
 Although a portion of the bacteria that had been encapsulated with calcium alginate died, much more survived the two hour digestive process.
-According to the study only 3 log cfu/g of the Lactobacillus acidophilus bacteria did not survive the two hour digestion process.
+According to the study only 3 log cfu/g of the L. acidophilus bacteria did not survive the two hour digestion process.

 The conclusion of the study conducted by Ortakci and Sert, found in their study’s abstract, was as follows: